 As set out in Section 1, this chapter has considered the Section 28 Guidelines provided by the DHLGH.
-Specifically, the household demand during the plan period has been considered during the implementation period of the Strategy for Cork City.
+Specifically, the household demand during the plan period has been considered during the implementation period of the plan for Cork City.
 The Section 28 Guidelines explore the Housing Supply Target in order to establish household demand during the plan period.
-This has been modified to reflect the Strategy period and the various applied adjustments are summarised in Table 4.7 respectively.
+This has been modified to reflect the plan period specifically as presented in Appendix 4.2 and the various applied adjustments are summarised in Table 4-7 respectively.

-Item D in Table 4.7 sets out the housing demand that has been determined for Cork City over the six year plan period and as such, the total housing demand over the plan period is determined to be 16,238 households or 2,706 households per annum.
+Item G3 in Table 4-7 sets out the housing demand that has been determined through baseline convergence in Cork City over the six year plan period and as such, the total housing demand over the plan period is determined to be 17,118 households or 2,853 households per annum.